Well, at least their switchstands still do. Photo taken at the Ione, WA depot.

 I don't know what track BNSF is planning to detour on.
 The only ways to detour trains is either go all the way up to Seattle and over a very congested Stevens Pass, or detour on the Union Pacific line between Pasco, WA, and Spokane.
 My guess is probably detour a couple of high-priority trains on the latter.
 Incidentally, the old BN used to have a well-engineered second line between Pasco and Spokane - and abandoned it in 1987.

-this Seattle Times article, BNSF maintenance-of-way crews have had their hands full, with multiple slides between Seattle and Everett and between Tacoma and Chehalis, as well as the Empire Builder derailment.
+Rough weekend up in Washington State.
+And lloks like it will be a while before it gets better - according to this Seattle Times article, BNSF maintenance-of-way crews have had their hands full, with multiple slides between Seattle and Everett and between Tacoma and Chehalis, as well as the Empire Builder derailment.

 Thursday, January 19, 2006